 Memberships are chosen to support our strategic objectives and provide opportunities for staff to engage on relevant and topical matters.

-In 2022-23, we were a member of the following organisations:
+In 2023-24, we were a member of the following organisations at either a local or group level:

+- Property Council of NSW

+- Hunter Business Chamber -Hunter Firsts

+- Housing Industry Association

-- Property Council of NSW (HPD group membership) - Hunter Business Chamber Hunter Firsts - Urban Development Institute of Australia (DPE group membership) - Committee for The Hunter.
+- Committee for The Hunter.